Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

 DNA Chisel
 ~~~~~~~~~~~

 This GIF uses DNA Features Viewer to plot the progress in the optimization of a DNA sequence with `DNA Chisel <https://github.com/Edinburgh-Genome-Foundry/DnaChisel>`_.
 It also uses `Proglog <https://github.com/Edinburgh-Genome-Foundry/Proglog>`_ to automatically generate a picture at different time points.
-See the not-so-great python code for this example `here <https://gist.github.com/Zulko/f9aa781aaaab2c4d66ccd968ca85ca1d>`_.
+See the not-so-great python code for this example `on Gist <https://gist.github.com/Zulko/f9aa781aaaab2c4d66ccd968ca85ca1d>`_.

 .. raw:: html